-- 1 No advanced sync > SYN indicator light - 2 Rear-curtain sync > SYN + SLV indicators light - 3 Hig speed sync > SYN + OPT indicators light - (i) In both version, Nikon and Canon, the HSS mode is available when in use are digital cameras connected to the strobes by synchro cables correctly wired according to the specific i-TTL or E-TTL protocol (chapter 15.0). - (i) When the OPT optical input mode is selected, strobes connected via fiber-optic cables, the HSS mode is not available. - (i) When the SLV slave input mode is selected, frontal signal by optical receiver on parabolic reflector, the HSS mode is not available. - This feature is available starting with version 6.0 firmware or later.
+- (i) In both version, Nikon, Canon and Sony the HSS mode is available when in use are digital cameras connected to the strobes by synchro cables correctly wired according to the specific digital protocols (chapter 16.0). - (i) When the OPT optical input mode is selected, strobes connected via fiber-optic cables, the HSS mode is not available. - (i) When the SLV slave input mode is selected, frontal signal by optical receiver on parabolic reflector, the HSS mode is not available.